-In Fig.(\ref{fww}), we present the physical parameter space of $P$ and $a$ for two event horizons, one degenerate horizon and no horizon.
+In Fig.(\ref{fww}), we present the physical parameter space of $P$ and $a$, highlighting regions corresponding to two event horizons, one degenerate horizon, and no horizon.
 It is shown that as $0\leq a<0.5413$, the black hole always has two horizons and it is non-extremal in the physical region of $P\in [0, (\sqrt{2}-1)^2]$.
-As $a\geq0.5413$, the range of $P$ where black hole exists decreases with the spin parameter $a$, which is consistent with that obtained in \cite{Liu:2020ola}.
-Similarly, in the high spin case with $a=1.0$, there exists only an extremal black hole with $P=0$.
+As $a\geq0.5413$, the range of $P$ existing black hole solution decreases with the spin parameter $a$, which is consistent with that obtained in \cite{Liu:2020ola}.
+In the high spin case with $a=1.0$, there exists only an extremal black hole with $P=0$.

-Generally, the accretion process near black holes are very complex.
-Here, we adopt Novikov-Thorne accretion disk model~\cite{ref70} to estimate the radiative efficiency of the black hole.
-The Novikov-Thorne accretion disk is geometrically thin so that the heat generated by stress and dynamic friction in the disk can be dispersed through the radiation over its surface.
-This cooling mechanism ensures that the disk can be in hydrodynamical equilibrium.
-In this geometrically thin disk model, the gravitational force is assumed to dominate the gas motion over the gas pressure, so the particles of the disk follow along circular geodesic orbits on the equatorial plane.
-The Novikov-Thorne disk has a black body spectrum \cite{ref70,ref79,Bambi17e, 2021SSRv..217...65B}, which is very sensitive to the location of the inner edge of the accretion disk.
-Generally, one can assume that the inner edge of this thin disk is located at the ISCO radius.
-With the observed black hole mass, the inclination angle of the disk and the distance between black hole and observer, one can infer the corresponding location of the ISCO radius~\cite{Zhang_1997}.
+Generally, the accretion process occurred near black holes are very complex.
+Here, we focus on only a simple Novikov-Thorne accretion disk model~\cite{ref70} .
+The Novikov-Thorne accretion disk is geometrically thin, allowing the heat produced by viscous stresses and dynamic friction to be efficiently dissipated through radiation across its surface.
+This cooling mechanism ensures that the disk remains in hydrodynamical equilibrium.
+In this geometrically thin disk model, it is assumed that gravitational forces dominate gas motion over gas pressure, causing the particles in the disk to follow circular geodesic orbits in the equatorial plane.
+The Novikov-Thorne disk exhibits a black body spectrum \cite{ref70,ref79,Bambi17e, 2021SSRv..217...65B}, which is highly sensitive to the position of the inner edge of the accretion disk.
+Generally, it is assumed that the inner edge of this thin disk is located at the Innermost Stable Circular Orbit (ISCO) radius.
+With the observed mass of the black hole, the inclination angle of the disk, and the distance between the black hole and the observer, one can infer the corresponding location of the ISCO radius \cite{Zhang_1997}.
 Theoretically, the ISCO radius can be inferred from the effective potential of a timelike particle orbiting a black hole.
 For an axially symmetric and stationary spacetime (\ref{metric}), with the time-like condition of the particle 4-velocity $u_\mu u^\mu = -1$, one can obtain

 with the effective potential $V_{\rm eff}$